-To configure an output, first select the output number by entering the value in the "Digital Output #" field.
-Upon entering the value, the output's current configuration will be loaded and indicated by the LED's next to the selected function.
+To configure an output, first select the output number by entering the value in the "Select Digital Output #" field.
+Upon entering the value, the output's current configuration will be loaded and indicated by the LED next to the selected function.

-To make changes to the output's configuration, place a check in the box next to the desired function for the output.
-Once the change has been made, press the "Accept" button to save the change.
+To make changes to the output's configuration, set the User State to "On" for the desired output function.
+Once the selection has been made, press the "Accept" button to save the change.
 If you do not press the "Accept" button, the change will be lost if you leave the screen or enter a new digital output number.